SoftlySplinter/SCIENCE/md/SEM6120/00-notes.md

 Many definitions, all potentially valid.

+Problem: what is intelligence and how do we prove a system is intelligent.

+### Strong versus Weak AI

+* Strong AI can actually think intelligently.
+* Weak AI can possibly act intelligently.

+### Turing Test

+Human interrogator talks to another system (human or AI), if the interrogator cannot tell the difference then the argument is we must acknowledge it is able to think like a human.

+Has not yet been passed.

+### The Chinese Room

+Behaving intelligently may not be enough.

+Computers are just a symbol manipulation device and therefore cannot have mental states.

+### Ethics and AI

+We have investigated whether we *can* develop AI, but not whether we *should*.

+Problems of AI:

+* Job losses
+* Too much/little leisure
+* Privacy rights
+* Accountability
+* End of the human race?
+  * Harm in the wrong hands

+### Branches of AI

+* Logical AI
+* Search
+* Pattern recognition
+* Representation
+* Inference
+* Common-sense knowledge and reasoning
+* Learning from experience
+* Planning
+* Epistemology
+* Ontology
+* Heuristics
+* Genetic Programming

 ## Search

 *Why search is important in AI and how to go about it.
 This includes both informed and uninformed strategies.
 Evolutionary search (6 hours)*.